dane-anderson/athena/README.md

 **Athena is a local-first multi-agent AI system that routes natural-language requests between specialized local models and deterministic software tools.**

-Instead of relying on one general-purpose language model for every task, Athena separates responsibilities across reasoning, research, coding, security review, quantitative analysis, and general assistance.
+Instead of relying on one general-purpose language model for every task, Athena separates responsibilities across reasoning, research, coding, security review, quantitative analysis, memory, and general assistance.

 **AI interprets.
 Python calculates.
 Specialized agents collaborate.**

-Athena currently includes a working multi-agent orchestration layer, a deterministic quantitative-finance research tool, local model execution through Ollama, a native macOS interface and persistent semantic memory and conversation memory using local embeddings and vector retrieval.
+Athena currently includes a working multi-agent orchestration layer, deterministic quantitative-finance research, local model execution through Ollama, a native macOS interface, and persistent semantic and conversation memory using local embeddings and vector retrieval.

-Quantitative research is Athena's first major tool, not its only role.
+Quantitative research is Athena's first major deterministic tool, not its only role.
 General requests are routed to specialized local models, while structured tasks can be delegated to deterministic tools.
 ---

 ## Athena in Action